zjleric/llm/README.md

 5. Test on main.py, and generate the result on the terminal.

 TODO:
-1. Setup Bot UI front end.
+1. Set up Bot UI front end.
-2. Setup document input using langchain.
+2. Set up document input using langchain.
-3. paper recommandation system?
+3. paper recommendation system?